A topic from the subject of Analytical Chemistry in Chemistry.

 Sampling Tools: A variety of tools, such as spatulas, scoops, needles, and pipettes, are used to collect samples depending on the nature of the material.

 Sampling Methods: Different sampling methods are employed to obtain representative samples.
-Common methods include grab sampling, composite sampling, and stratified sampling.
+Common methods include grab sampling, composite sampling, stratified sampling, systematic sampling, and random sampling.
+The choice of method depends on the nature of the material and the objectives of the analysis.

 Qualitative Analysis: Identifies the presence or absence of specific components in a sample.